glossary

 In addition to naming the individuals responsible for fulfilling the work, clear deadlines for each task and a description of any costs related to the work must be included in the plan.
 An operating plan translates strategic business practices into specific timelines, identifies existing and missing resources critical to completing the work, and assesses what is feasible in terms of program delivery.

-A well-constructed operating plan is essential for ensuring that a business runs smoothly and efficiently.
-The operating plan should explain the processes and procedures team members must follow.
-It is critical to review the plan regularly to make sure that it remains relevant and that any changes to the business are clearly outlined.
+A good operating plan explains the processes and procedures team members must follow.
+It should be reviewed regularly to make sure it still reflects how the organisation actually works and that any changes are clearly documented.

 Some key elements are needed to ensure that the operating plan reflects the organisation and continues to meet its strategic goals.
-According to the Harvard Business School Kraft Accelerator, operating plans are built on three fundamental principles:
+Operating plans are generally built on three fundamental principles:

 The first principle requires identifying the individuals responsible for each program related activity such as fundraising, marketing, or communications.
 Specific activities the organisation will be accomplishing must be covered in the operating plan, as well as its milestones, timelines, and any gaps in capacity that would require partnerships or hiring staff.
 In addition, the operating plan must make clear the reporting metrics used to measure success.
 These elements will help to ensure that any issues that arise are quickly resolved, and the business activities remain on track.